adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 * Enter the URL of your application/endpoint (e.g. `https://myorg-myrepo-y8ad7pso0w5.ws-eu75.gitpod.io/api/webhooks/notifications/`).
 * Define username and password (Basic Authentication) to protect your endpoint.
 * Generate the HMAC Key.
-* In Additional Settings, add the data you want to receive. `Recurring Details` for subscriptions.
+* In Additional Settings, add the data you want to receive.
+Checkmark `Recurring Details` for subscriptions.
 * Make sure the webhook is **Enabled** (therefore it can receive the notifications).

-## Run integration on localhost (+ proxy)
+## Run integration on localhost with a proxy

 1. Clone this repo: